ycpcs/cs101-spring2017/assign/assign04.md

 *Update 4/25*: Added some suggestions for how to define `struct Scene` and `struct Point`

+*Update 4/28*: Indicate that extra credit features must be individual effort (not collaborative.)

 # Getting Started

 Start by downloading [CS101\_Assign04.zip](CS101_Assign04.zip), saving it in the CS101 directory within your home directory.